-- Providers are expected to screen all consumers for co-occurring mental health and substance use disorders, at the point of access and throughout treatment. - Provider will provide continuous, comprehensive and individualized services to consumers with substance use and mental health disorders in a coordinated or integrated manner. - MSHN provider programs will demonstrate competency in the provision of services for those who have co-occurring conditions. - Acknowledging the high rate of co-occurrence of mental health and SUD symptoms, all MSHN providers are expected to be co-occurring capable.
-It is the expectation of MSHN that all providers will complete the Dual Diagnosis Capability in Addiction Treatment (DDCAT) self-scoring assessment and provide supporting documentation for each indicator.
+- Providers are expected to screen all individuals for co-occurring mental health and substance use disorders, at the point of access and throughout treatment. - Provider will provide continuous, comprehensive and individualized services to individuals with substance use and mental health disorders in a coordinated or integrated manner. - MSHN provider programs will demonstrate competency in the provision of services for those who have co-occurring conditions. - Acknowledging the high rate of co-occurrence of mental health and SUD symptoms, all MSHN providers are expected to be co-occurring capable.
+It is the expectation of MSHN that all providers will complete the Dual Diagnosis Capability in Addiction Treatment (DDCAT) self-scoring assessment.
 Providers will develop and implement DDCAT goals annually and provide feedback on progress of achieving those goals during the subsequent years annual planning process.
 Further information on the DDCAT process may be obtained from the MSHN Treatment team.